JaapHinke/iottum/push-api/index.md

 These events occur whenever an occupancy sensor detects a change from not occupied to occupied, or vice versa.

+Data events *that originate from a booking* contain this specific field:
+* `reserved`
+   a _boolean_ representing whether the workplace is reserved (booked)_at this moment_ by an end user

+These events occur whenever a booking starts or ends.

-#### example
+##### example

-An example of the data as found in the `Message` attribute of the notification payload:
+An example of the data (for an event *originating from an occupancy sensor*) as found in the `Message` attribute of the notification payload:
 ```
 [
     {